 A Tree With Too Many Branches

-Idea The main theme of the exhibition is emphasised by extending extraneous strokes from the letters of the identity logotype.
-This thoughtful and restrained approach mimics the artist's statement - on how we perceive to have a sense of control on natural environment through man-made potted plants.
+Idea The visual identity expresses the exhibition title literally, by simply extend the logotype itself with extraneous strokes from within.
+This restrained approach mimics the artist's statement - on how we perceive to have a sense of control on natural environment through man-made potted plants.

 Exhibition Graphics The identity is implemented both as a signage, and as a projected motion graphic at exhibition space DECK.

-Memorabilia To mark the exhibition debut, a give-away papercup filled with soil and a packet of seeds ready to be a potted plant is conceptualised and produced for the patrons.
+Memorabilia To mark the exhibition debut, a give-away papercup filled with soil and a packet of seeds is conceived and produced for the patrons.
 This memorabilia resonates with the question from the artist - "How are we defined by the environment which we try to control?".